 - Contains AT-rich sequences (e.g., TATA box and CAAT box)

 - Binding site for RNA polymerase II and several other transcription factors at the start of transcription

-- Mutations at the site of promoters usually lead to dramatically decreased transcription rate
+- Mutations at the site of promoters usually lead to severely decreased transcription rate.

 - Exon-intron structure: eukaryotic genes are composed of alternating coding and noncoding regions

 - Substrates: the nucleoside triphosphates ATP, GTP, CTP, and UTP